frameworklabs/Synchrosphere/README.md

 Next, create a `SyncsController` in your code and assign it to an instance variable of your App - or some other place which lives long enough.

-When creating a `SyncsController` you provide a configuration of type `SyncsConfiguration` and a closure which will build and return the activities to control the robot.
+When creating a `SyncsController` you provide a configuration of type `SyncsControllerConfig` and a closure which will build and return the activities to control the robot.
 One returned activity must be named "Main" and will be called as entrypoint once a robot conforming to the configuration was found and activated (see next step).
 When control returns from this main activity the robot is deactivated again.

 Finally, call `start()` on the created controller to start the scanning, activation and control of the robot.
-If you want to emergency stop the robot (or stop a lengthy scanning process ) call `stop()` any time.
+If you want to emergency-stop the robot (or stop a lengthy scanning process ) call `stop()` any time.

 For a usage of the Synchrosphere framework, see also the accompanying project [SynchrosphereDemo](https://github.com/frameworklabs/SynchrosphereDemo) which provides a UI application to select different robot control demos.